 The reconnaissance phase for the Wilmington Harbor Navigation Improvement Projects was 100% federally funded.
 The Feasibility phase was cost shared at 50% Federal and 50% non-Federal.
-The construction of the project will be cost shared at a ratio of 75% Federal and 25% non-Federal.
-This will be laid out in the Project Partnership Agreement that must be executed prior to awarding the contract.
+The implementation as part of the O&M program will be completed at a 100% Federal Cost.

-11.6 Project Partnership Agreement
+11.6 Project Cooperation Agreement